-In an effort to get property owners to improve the levees, NRRD would previously issue notices to the affected property owner demanding that they make necessary improvements.
-In 2003 when some of these notices went unaddressed, the District filed public nuisance actions to force a couple of property owners to make the requested improvements.
-In 2004, the Napa County Superior Court determined that the District did not have the authority to bring those public nuisance actions and the cases were dismissed.
-This left NRRD without a viable means to enforce uniform standards.
+Prior to 2001, in the event a repair was needed, NRRD would issue a notice to the affected property owner to make the necessary improvement.
+Previously, if a notice went unaddressed, the District would file a nuisance complaint to force the property owner to make the requested improvement.
+However, as part of an action brought against a property owner in 2001, the Napa County Superior Court determined that the District did not have the authority to issue a nuisance complaint.
+Without a means to enforce uniform standards, NRRD suspended its advisory services, which left all levee control oversight to property owners.
 The lone reclamation service presently provided by NRRD involves the operation of the pump station inherited from NCFCWCD to remove flood and storm water out of the roadside drainage ditch on Edgerly Island and the re-surveying of the existing orange markers for the levee height.

-In addition to operating the pump station, NRRD provides sewer service for all developed lots within its service area.
+In addition to operating a pump station, NRRD provides sewer service for all developed lots within its service area.
 NRRD began providing sewer service in 1984 following a special amendment to the California Water Code.
 This special amendment was enacted by the California Legislature to allow NRRD to address a public health notice issued by the Napa County Health Department.
 The health notice, which resulted in a building moratorium between 1976 and 1984, was issued after the Health Department determined that a number of private septic systems were failing and posed a contamination threat to local groundwater supplies on Edgerly Island.
 Water service to the Edgerly Island area is provided by two private water companies, the Meyers Water Company and the Milton Road Water Company.
 Both private water companies draw their water supplies from local wells.
 The expansion of NRRD's powers to include sewer service coincided with its annexation of the "Ingersoll Subdivision."
 The Ingersoll Subdivision, which is adjacent to Edgerly Island and immediately north of the railroad crossing, was approved by the Napa County Board of Supervisors as part of two development proposals in 1946 and 1949.
 As in the case of Edgerly Island, it was originally anticipated that the 49-lot Ingersoll Subdivision would serve seasonal uses.
 However, by the 1960s, the majority of developed lots in the subdivision had also been converted for year-round uses.
-Annexation proceedings involving the Ingersoll Subdivision to NRRD were completed in 1984.
+Annexation proceedings involving the Ingersoll Subdivision to NRRD were completed in 1982.